jbcodeforce/shift_left_utils/docs/test_harness.md

 1. be able to generate test data from schema registry or table definition - and with developer being able to tune test data for each test cases.
 1. produce test data to n source topics, consumes from the expected output topic and validates expected results.
 All this flow being one test case.
 This may be automated for non-regression testing to ensure continuous quality.
 1. support multiple testcase definitions as a test suite
-1. tear done topics and data.
+1. tear down topics and data.
 1. Do not impact other topics that may be use to do integration tests within the same Kafka Cluster.

 The following diagram illustrates the global infrastructure deployment context: